1-800-991-0783

 Combining mechanical access controls with an electronic key management system is one model that many organizations employ as a cost-effective alternative to electronic access control.
 At their core, key management systems are secure cabinets with electronic access control terminals attached.

-Users authenticate themselves at the terminal and specify which key ring they want to sign out.
-The request is logged, and the key management system unlocks only the keyring selected.
+Users authenticate themselves at the terminal and specify which keyring they want to sign out.
+The request is logged, and the system unlocks only the keyring selected.

 Key management systems can also automate many useful but time-consuming administrative tasks.
-Managers can set curfews on key sign-outs or limit the number of keys a single employee can have in their possession.
-If an employee misses a curfew or does not return their keys at the end of their shift, the key management system can send alerts to the employee’s supervisor.
+Managers can set curfews on key sign-outs or limit the number of keys a single employee can have in their possession at one time.
+If a return curfew is missed or keys are not returned at the end of a shift, the key management system can alert the employee’s supervisor.

 Asset Management Systems

-As with keys, many businesses find it beneficial to control access to sensitive or expensive equipment.
-Like key management systems, asset management systems use a combination of secure cabinets, access control terminals, and smart sensor technology to control who uses assets, as well as when and how assets are used.
+As with keys, many businesses find controlling access to sensitive or expensive equipment beneficial.
+Similarly to key management systems, asset management systems use a combination of secure cabinets, access control terminals, and smart sensor technology to control who, when, and how stored assets are used.

-Content surveillance sensors inside locker compartments can identify assets when they’re signed out or returned for better accountability and inventory tracking.
+Asset surveillance sensors inside locker compartments can identify assets when signed out or returned for better accountability and inventory tracking.
 Curfews and alerts also help prevent unnecessary losses and ensure vital equipment is ready when employees need it.

 Surveillance is the process of gathering information relevant to an organization’s physical security.
-That information commonly includes the locations of potential threats, personnel, and valuable equipment moving through your facility, as well as the activities of security personnel.
+That information commonly includes the locations of potential threats, the locations of personnel and valuable equipment moving through your facility, and the activities of security personnel.

 Video Surveillance

-More modern security systems use video analytics software that is capable of detecting potential threats on its own.
-This software can recognize cars entering a secured lot after hours, or even the motion of an attacker swinging a punch.
-When a potential threat is identified, the analytics system automatically notifies human security personnel so they can respond.
+More modern security systems use video analytics software capable of detecting potential threats on their own.
+This software can recognize cars entering a secured lot after hours or even the motion of an attacker swinging a punch.
+When a potential threat is recognized, the analytics automatically notify human security personnel so they can respond.

 Alarms

-Whereas video surveillance systems record what is happening inside a particular location, alarm systems monitor for attempts in access to unattended sites.
+Whereas video surveillance systems record what is happening inside a particular location, alarm systems monitor for attempts in access to unattended locations.
 Different kinds of sensors are employed for different alarm functions.

 These are some of the most common sensor types.
 All of them notify security personnel to respond when a breach is detected.